Use-case playbook

 - Search recall improvement after report fields and metadata_text are indexed.

-- Number of downstream systems receiving reports without manual copying.
+- Number of downstream systems receiving reports through exports, webhooks, or APIs.

 Connected capabilities